Uterine fibroids and hysterectomy

 Sexuality after Hysterectomy

 Sexual intercourse may resume 6 to 12 weeks following surgery.
 The effect of hysterectomy on sexuality varies among women.
 Most studies show no negative impact on sexuality after hysterectomy.
 A small percentage of women notice a negative impact on their sex drive or response.
 Other women report increased sexual drive and pleasure because they are free from the problems that prompted hysterectomy.

-- American Congress of Obstetricians and Gynecologists --
+- American College of Obstetricians and Gynecologists --

 - American Society for Reproductive Medicine --